DIN standards

 - ZK in kN = tractive force in kN

-DIN EN 1154
+DIN 1154

 This standard specifies the requirements for corresponding door closing devices and makes an important contribution to ensuring that a door closes reliably and in a controlled manner.